Skip to main content

 Site speed is essential, but intuitive navigation is just as important.
 If your website is hard to navigate, users may leave quickly even if it loads fast.
 An intuitive layout helps users find information quickly, reducing frustration and enhancing dwell time.
 Position key buttons like Home, About Us, Services, and Contact at the top and bottom of your pages to make them easily accessible.
 Use drop-down menus to organize related links, reducing the number of clicks users need to find what they’re looking for.

 Good navigation not only improves the user experience but also encourages users to explore more pages, which positively impacts engagement metrics like dwell time.
+Videos on your website can also help keep people on the site longer.

 3. Prioritize the Mobile Version of Your Website